VickyNarvare/E-Commence-/README.md

 ## 👨‍💻 Author

-Built with ❤️ by the EliteShop Team
+Built with ❤️ by Vicky Narvare

 ---